Skill-Based Few-Shot Selection for In-Context Learning: Skill-KNN

 \subsection{Variants}

 To alleviate the influence from the sensitivity to prompt order, we design two variants of \textsc{Skill-KNN} that change the order of annotated demonstrations and perform rewriting multiple times.
-Specifically, for each input $x_i$, both two variants generate a set of candidate representations $S_i=\{s_i^1, s_i^2, ..., s_i^m\}$ according to Equation~\ref{equ:generate_skill} by changing the order in $\{x_a\rightarrow s_a\}$.
-Then, two variants use these candidate representations from the view of consistency and distinctiveness, respectively.
+Specifically, for each input $x_i$, both two variants generate a set of candidate descriptions $S_i=\{s_i^1, s_i^2, ..., s_i^m\}$ according to Equation~\ref{equ:generate_skill} by changing the order in $\{x_a\rightarrow s_a\}$.
+Then, two variants use these candidate descriptions from the view of consistency and distinctiveness, respectively.
 Figure~\ref{fig:enhancing_methods} briefly illustrates the basic ideas behind these two variants.
+Appendix~\ref{sec:ap_motivation} provides further analysis for the motivation behind the design of two variants.

-\paragraph{Consistency-Based Variant.} From the view of consistency, we take the central embedding of all candidate representations during selecting examples,
+\paragraph{Consistency-Based Variant.} From the view of consistency, we take the central embedding of all candidate descriptions during selecting examples,

-in which $S_t$ and $S_i$ represent two sets of candidate representations for the test input $x_t$ and one example $(x_i, y_i)\in\mathcal{B}$, respectively.
+in which $S_t$ and $S_i$ represent two sets of candidate descriptions for the test input $x_t$ and one example $(x_i, y_i)\in\mathcal{B}$, respectively.
 This variant is inspired by prior work on improving the consistency of chain-of-thought reasoning~\citep{wang2022self, li2022advance}.
-As illustrated in the left in Figure~\ref{fig:enhancing_methods}, Equation~\ref{equ:enhance_consistency} can be regarded as an embedding-level majority voting among all candidate representations during selection.
+As illustrated in the left in Figure~\ref{fig:enhancing_methods}, Equation~\ref{equ:enhance_consistency} can be regarded as an embedding-level majority voting among all candidate descriptions during selection.

-\paragraph{Distinctiveness-Based Variant.} Considering that the central embedding can sometimes be overwhelmed by other trivial candidates, we want to highlight the most distinctive and informative representation among all candidates.
+\paragraph{Distinctiveness-Based Variant.} Considering that the central embedding can sometimes be overwhelmed by trivial candidates, we want to highlight the most distinctive and informative description among all candidates.
 Formally, we consider the maximum similarity score between two sets for selection,

 in which $s_t^j\in S_t$ and $s_i^k\in S_i$.
-As illustrated in the right in Figure~\ref{fig:enhancing_methods}, Equation~\ref{equ:enhance_distinctiveness} means that we take the minimum distance among two set of candidates during selection.
+As illustrated in the right in Figure~\ref{fig:enhancing_methods}, Equation~\ref{equ:enhance_distinctiveness} means that we take the minimum distance among two set of candidates for selecting similar examples.